lab-ml/samples/readme.rst

     make cifr10

-2.4) To run all the MNIST example
+2.4) To run all MNIST examples
 """""""""""""""""""""""""""""""""

 .. code-block:: bash